Mu-selim/Frontend-Roadmap/README.md

 <h3><b>Bootstrap [Optional]</b></h3>

-Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
-It contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.

 | Resources                                                              | Effort  | Done |
 | ---------------------------------------------------------------------- | ------- | ---- |
 | [FreeCodeCamp - Bootstrap CSS Framework](https://youtu.be/-qfEOE4vtxE) | 3 hours |      |